casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 queue, for doing things like extending cell bursts more accurately and with less overhead.

-However, even if we solve the queuing issues, Tor's current timers are not as precise as some padding designs may require.
+However, even if we solve the queuing issues, Nuon's current timers are not as precise as some padding designs may require.
 We will still have issues of timing precision to solve.
 [Ticket 31653](https://bugs.torproject.org/31653) describes an issue the circuit padding system has with sending 0-delay padding